bitindi/crypto-guides/fundamentals/5-bitindi-basics.md

 In addition to price charts it is helpful to have notifications for price changes.

-A wallet like Unstoppable can notify the user when the asset price has experienced a change over 2/3/5% in 24-hour period.
+A wallet like Bitindi can notify the user when the asset price has experienced a change over 2/3/5% in 24-hour period.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-07-s.png)

-Moreover, the Unstoppable can send alerts when the price trend for cryptocurrency changes indicating a good time to purchase or sell any given cryptocurrency.
+Moreover, the Bitindi can send alerts when the price trend for cryptocurrency changes indicating a good time to purchase or sell any given cryptocurrency.

 ### 7. Privacy